thisismydemo/thisismydemo.github.io/content/post/2023-10-16-azure-stack-hci---part-iii---advanced-deployment-of-a-single-node-cluster.md

 Now let's take a look at some of the advantages of a single-node cluster.

-- **Smaller Solutions**: It’s suitable for environments with physical space constraints or that don’t require built-in resiliency, such as retail stores and branch offices1.
+- **Smaller Solutions**: It’s suitable for environments with physical space constraints or that don’t require built-in resiliency, such as retail stores and branch offices.
 - **Reduced Costs**: A smaller footprint reduces hardware and operational costs1.
-Using a single server minimizes hardware and software costs in locations that can tolerate lower resiliency4.
+Using a single server minimizes hardware and software costs in locations that can tolerate lower resiliency.
 - **Scalability**: Solutions can be built to scale, ranging from single-node up to 16 nodes if needed1.
-You can add servers to scale out the cluster3.
+You can add servers to scale out the cluster.
-- **Azure Integration**: It brings native Azure Arc integration3, allowing you to gain the capabilities afforded by being enabled by Azure, such as running Azure Kubernetes Service (AKS)2.
+- **Azure Integration**: It brings native Azure Arc integration3, allowing you to gain the capabilities afforded by being enabled by Azure, such as running Azure Kubernetes Service (AKS).
-- **Supports Same Workloads**: It supports the same workloads as a multi-node cluster, such as Azure Virtual Desktop (AVD) and Azure Kubernetes Service (AKS) on Azure Stack HCI3.
+- **Supports Same Workloads**: It supports the same workloads as a multi-node cluster, such as Azure Virtual Desktop (AVD) and Azure Kubernetes Service (AKS) on Azure Stack HCI.
 - **Proof of Concept (PoC) and Testing**:  Organizations considering a transition to Azure Stack HCI might deploy a single node initially to test functionalities, performance, and integration with existing systems before committing to a full-scale deployment.
 - **Specific Workloads**: Some workloads or applications might not require the high availability offered by multi-node clusters but can benefit from the other features of HCI, such as integrated storage and compute capabilities.
 - **Training and Development**: For training purposes or for development and testing environments, a single-node deployment can provide a controlled environment without the need for more extensive infrastructure.

+Thanks to Karl Wester-Ebbinghaus for some more suggestions:

+- Edge AVD for stores/running cash terminals etc.
+- Dev/Test VM's even with Dev/Test Licensing regarding teh OS Workloads
+- Outsourcing old/legacy workloads that require ESU savings on hardware and ESU cost.

 It's essential to understand that while a single-node Azure Stack HCI deployment offers specific benefits, it does come with the trade-off of not having the high availability and failover capabilities inherent in multi-node clusters.
 Thus, it's crucial to assess the importance of these features based on the intended use case.